 How do I get a copy of my tax forms?

 Duplicates of your 1099 forms are available.
-Just log in to your account and choose Tax Forms in the "Records" section.

 Must I use the cost basis and gain/loss information provided by T. Rowe Price?

-Does all the data on my tax forms get reported to the IRS?
+Do all the data on my tax forms get reported to the IRS?

 No. As a service to investors, we provide additional information to you on your mutual fund holdings that we are not required to send to the IRS.
 Cost basis information on covered shares is reported to the IRS.